hamidkd/css-only-responsive-header/readme.md

 - used flexbox instead of floats.
 - replaced left and right attributes in the css with inset-inline-start and inset-inline-end to work both in LTR and RTL documents.
 - changed html structure.
 Put logo outside of nav.
 (Maybe just a personal preference)
-- simplified code a little bit
+- simplified the code a little bit